Hialeah firefighter speaks out on surviving fall in vehicle from Palmetto Expressway

 HIALEAH, FLA.
 (WSVN) - A Hialeah firefighter has recalled the night he flew over a barrier and off the Palmetto Expressway after, investigators said, he was hit by another driver, causing his truck to come to rest on its roof along the street below.

-Alain Pineiro is at home recovering from a broken neck and rib, but it will take him longer to recover from the emotional pain of the crash.
+Alain Pineiro is at home recovering from a fractured neck and rib, but it will take him longer to recover from the emotional pain of the crash.

 “I remember hitting the wall and thinking, ‘Finally, I’m gonna stop,’ and that never happened,” Pineiro said.